theredfoxfire/qiscus-sdk-web/README.md

+# Introduction

+> Qiscus Javascript SDK For Web

+**Qis**cus SDK helps you build Web Chat Application easy and fast.
+It uses **qis**cus server backend for the API.
+There's two version of the SDK.
+The SDK Core Only version which you can use to build a custom chat app without opinionated view layer.

 # Quick Start
 ### 1. Create a new SDK application in the Dashboard and get app_id
 ### 2. When integrating SDK with an existing app
-### 3. Running the 3.0 sample in React Native → Web (ini hanya contoh dari sendbird,nggak tahu diisi apa yang khusus web)
+### 3. Running the 3.0 sample in React Native

 # Authentication
 ### Initializing with APP_ID